winton/typectl/README.md

 Props allow the end user to specify an async input without changing the signature of the control flow function's arguments.

+### Getter-setter

-Props are awaitable getter-setter factories:
+Props are awaitable getter-setters:

 ```typescript
 import { prop } from "typectl"